-FillNAN and WaitonTimeout are optional parameters (refer to CRBasic Help for more information).
+FillNAN and WaitonTimeout are optional parameters (refer to the CRBasic Editor help for more information).

-A downloadable example program is available at www.campbellsci.eu/downloads/rainvueexample-program7.
+A downloadable example program is available at www.campbellsci.com/downloads/rainvueexample-program

 7.3 Siting

 Mount the RainVUE-series in a relatively level location representative of the surrounding area.
 Ensure that the funnel is horizontal.
 Place the sensor away from objects that obstruct the wind at a distance of at least two times the height of the obstruction.
 A concrete pad is recommended, but the RainVUE-series should not be installed over a large paved or concrete surface.